-Figure 4-82 Statistics
+Figure 4-87 Statistics

-- Current Statistics Status Enable or Disable.
+- Current Statistics Status Enabled or Disabled.
 The default value is disabled.
 To enable, click the Enable button.
-If disabled, the function of DoS protection in Security settings will be disabled. - Packets Statistics Interval (5-60) The default value is 10.
+If disabled, the function of DoS protection in Security settings will disabled. - Packets Statistics Interval(5-60) The default value is 10.
 Select a value between 5 and 60 seconds in the pull-down list.
 The Packets Statistic interval indicates the time section of the packets statistic.
 Select the Auto-refresh checkbox to refresh automatically.

-Click the Refresh button to refresh the page.

-Sorted Rules - Choose how displayed statistics are sorted
+You can also click the Refresh button to refresh immediately. - > Sorted Rules - Choose how displayed statistics are sorted.

 Click Reset All to reset the values of all the entries to zero.
 Click Delete All to delete all entries in the table.